RobTrew/copy-as-md-link/README.md

 See: `[Copy as Markdown Link]`(https://forum.keyboardmaestro.com/t/copy-as-markdown-link/20442) on the Keyboard Maestro forum.

-Application-specific sub-macros extending the main `Copy as Markdown Link` macro beyond the scope of document windows:
+Application-specific sub-macros extending the main `Copy as Markdown Link` macro beyond the scope of browsers and document windows:

 - app.soulver.mac
 - com.agiletortoise.Drafts-OSX